 Side currents, rip currents, undertows and rogue waves can sweep you out to sea even in ankle-high water.
 And the ocean conditions get especially violent during the winter when the massive swells take over the islands.

 You can check your favorite beach’s conditions online before heading down to the sand.
-For a safe swim, you want to avoid a swell and go during low tide.
+For a safe swim, you want to avoid aswell and go during low tide.
 To be extra safe, you should only swim at beaches with on-duty lifeguards.
 And you can always ask the lifeguard where and when it is safe to swim.

 And you should always heed the advice of Hawaiian surfers -- Never turn your back on the ocean, or you might find yourself being hit by a rogue wave.
 If you’re caught in unfriendly waters, stay calm and wave your hand high for help.
 A lifeguard will be on the way.

-Shark bites are incredibly rare in the Hawaiian islands, but your chances of a shark encounter increase after a heavy rain.
+Shark bites are incredibly rare in the Hawaiian islands, but your chances of a shark encounter increase after heavy rain.
 The rain carries sediment out to the ocean to make the seawater dirty, and sharks like to congregate in this murky water.
 The sharks feed on freshwater fish that are being washed out into the ocean, and they nibble on saltwater fish confused in the murky water.

 Swimming in murky water may put you close to a feeding shark.
 Sharks do not like the taste of the iron in human blood, so they are not looking to eat you, but they may take a curious nibble in the low-visibility water.
 But it’s easy to avoid this pitfall.
-Stay out of murky ocean water after a heavy rain.
+Stay out of murky ocean water after heavy rain.

 A full moon in Hawaii is stunning as it sparkles out over the ocean.
 But the full moon calls the dreaded box jellyfish to Hawaii’s waters.
 These nasty little stingers arrive eight to 12 days after a full moon, and they can pack a deadly bite.

-The box jellyfish have one of the most painful stings in the natural world, and they can put the victim into shock if there’s an allergy.
+The box jellyfish has one of the most painful stings in the natural world, and they can put the victim into shock if there’s an allergy.
 If stunned, get out of the water as quickly as possible and apply vinegar to the affected area.

 The Portuguese Man-o-war can also float around in the warm waters of Hawaii.
 After extended trade winds, these transparent jellies wash up on Hawaiian beaches.
 Hawaiian officials are very good at issuing advisories for these painful creatures, but you should avoid the water if you see any jellyfish washed up on the beach.